rangle/angular-training-examples/language-examples/remedial-js/11.0-event-queue/README.md

 **So how does javascript engine know how to process a single line of javascript at a time?**

 It uses a call stack.
+The call stack is the stack of functions currently being executed.
 You can think of a call stack like entering an elevator — the first person who enters the elevator is the last person to exit the elevator, whereas the last person to enter is the first to exit.

 *Whats on this call stack, who's entering the elevator?*